Myth Busting: Guidance Confirms Digital ID Verification for Account Opening is Legal in Canada

 The legal pronouncement by FINTRAC is based on the understanding that ID verification and facial comparison technology can:

-- First, determine whether a government-issued ID document is authentic and not fraudulent.
+- First, determine whether a government-issued identity document is authentic and not fraudulent.

 - Second, credibly verify that the applicant (the person who is not physically present but who is opening the account online or on their mobile) is the same person as the person pictured/named on the ID document just authenticated.

-Not all ID document verification and facial comparison technologies are alike, but financial institutions should look for a platform-based solution which combines ID document verification and facial comparison.
+Not all ID document verification and facial comparison technologies are alike, but financial institutions and financial services organizations should look for a platform-based solution which combines ID document verification and facial comparison.
 These technologies generally work as follows:

 - Step 1: Document Capture